 - 1 tablespoon balsamic vinegar

 - 1 cup barbecue sauce, homemade or store-bought

 - 1 bunch fresh herbs, such as rosemary, thyme, or oregano

 Heat a Dutch oven pan over medium-high heat.
 Season meat with salt and pepper and toss to coat with the flour.
 Add a drizzle of oil to the pan and add the meat, cooking to brown on all sides, 7-8 minutes.
 Cook the meat in two or three batches, being careful not to overcrowd the pan.
 Once browned, remove the meat to a plate and repeat with remaining beef.

 After all the meat has been browned and removed to a plate, stir in the onions and let cook until translucent.
 Add in garlic and cook for one minute.
 Add in Worcestershire sauce and balsamic vinegar to deglaze the pan, stirring to release all of the flavor bits on the bottom of the pan.

 Next, add in beef broth, barbecue sauce, and fresh herbs.
 Add salt and pepper to taste.
 Add beef back to the pot.
-Cover and transfer to oven at 325 degrees for two hours or until meat is fork tender.
+Cover and transfer to the oven at 325 degrees for two hours or until meat is fork-tender.
 Discard fresh herbs and serve over rice.

 Updated oven temperature (1/27/2019).